Is it safe to travel to Crete? What to know as island wildfires rage

 Government advice

-The UK’s Foreign, Commonwealth & Development Office (FCDO) had not given any specific travel advice regarding the wildfires in Crete as of Thursday morning.
+The UK’s Foreign, Commonwealth & Development Office (FCDO) had not given any specific travel advice regarding the wildfires in Crete as of Friday morning (4 July).

 In its general advice, the FCDO says that lighting fires in the country is both dangerous and illegal due to the high risk of wildfires.